Florida LLC Annual Report (Everything You Need to Know)

 How Much Does the Florida Annual Report Cost to File?

-The filing fee for the Florida annual report is $138.75 for a Limited Liability Company
+The filing fee for the Florida annual report is $138.75 for an LLC.

 If My Business Has Closed, Do I Still Need to File the Annual Report?

 If your business has closed, you do not need to fine the annul report.

 Annual reports are typically required for active businesses, and once a business has ceased its operations, filing obligations are usually no longer applicable.

 What Information Is Typically Required to Complete the LLC Annual Report in Florida?